funbox/vscode-apib-ls/README.md

 1. Download the archive [LSP.zip](https://github.com/gtache/intellij-lsp/releases/download/v1.6.0/LSP.zip).
 2. Go to plugins list in the IDE settings:
-3. Press gear icon (or triple-dot icon) and select «Install Plugin from Disk…».
+3. Press gear icon (or triple-dot icon) and select “Install Plugin from Disk...”.
 4. Set path to LSP.zip.

 After successful installation, LSP.zip can be deleted.